Tulan of the Isles: Publication history

 In the 2014 book Designers & Dragons: The '70s, author Shannon Appelcline said of the city books produced by Midkemia, "It's these urban settings – all located within the First Midkemian Campaign – that are the best-remembered publication from Midkemia Press' brief years of publication."

-After Midkemia ceased publication, Chaosium licensed Midkemia's books under their "Universal Supplement Series" brand in an attempt to revive the idea of producing generic supplements of use for other games.
+After Midkemia ceased publication, Chaosium was able to licensed the Midkemia supplements under their "Universal Supplement Series" brand in an attempt to bring back the idea of publishing generic supplements that could be used with other games.
 While Midkemia's original books were typewritten and featured simple line drawing illustrations, Chaosium's reprints were professionally typeset softcover books with glossy covers, featuring professional artwork, and revised and expanded contents.
-This resulted in a third edition of Cities (1986), a third edition of Carse (1986), and a 64-page second edition of Tulan of the Isles.
+This resulted in a third edition of the supplement Cities (1986), a third edition of Carse (1986), and a 64-page second edition of Tulan of the Isles.

 Contents

 Tulan of the Isles describes the city of Tulan, which lies in the same area as the city of Carse.
 Unlike Carse, which is a free port city, Tulan is ruled by the Baron of Carse.
 The book provides detailed information about the buildings of the city and their inhabitants, as well as background on the local politics, and provides a fold-out map of the town and blueprints of some of the buildings.
 The lands immediately outside the city are also described, including the nearby village of Hoxley.

 The book also describes what a typical party of adventurers would do upon entering the city, and provides a random encounter table with basic story hooks.